 - Be invited to the private MMIWG family FB page?

-- Looking for to join an outreach healing circle?
+- Looking to join an outreach healing circle?

 About the Project Coordinators:

-Colleen Geddes is a Teslin Tlingit Citizen, former coordinator of the Jackson Lake healing camp and a longtime social and justice worker.
+Colleen Geddes is a Teslin Tlingit Citizen, former Jackson Lake healing camp coordinator, and a longtime social and justice worker.
 She will be reaching out to MMIWG family members to inform and help them through the engagement process, starting with respectfully gathering their ideas and thoughts on a monument/memorial.

-Sarah Stuecker is helping organize the information booklet mailouts, consultation sessions and will be coordinating any gatherings, promotions and the final unveiling event at the end of the process.
+Sarah Stuecker is helping organize the information booklet mailouts and consultation sessions and coordinating any gatherings, promotions, and the final unveiling event at the end of the process.